okta/okta.github.io/_source/_posts/2017-08-22-build-an-ionic-app-with-user-authentication.md

 ```

 When you try to login to your application using credentials from an Okta user, you'll see a cross-origin error in your browser's console.

 ```
 XMLHttpRequest cannot load https://dev-158606.oktapreview.com/api/v1/authn.
-Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://localhost:8100' is therefore not allowed access.
 ```

-To fix this, modify the Trusted Origins on Okta (under **Security** > **API**) to include your client's URL (e.g. `http://localhost:8100`).
+To fix this, modify the Trusted Origins on Okta (under **API** > **Trusted Origins**) to include your client's URL (e.g. `http://localhost:8100`).
 Check CORS and Redirect for the type of origin.

-{% img blog/ionic-authentication/add-origin.png alt:"Add Origin" %}
+{% img blog/ionic-authentication/add-origin.png alt:"Add Origin" width:"612" %}

 Now sign in should work, but there's not much proof on the UI.
 Add a “Logout” button in the top right corner of the home screen.
 Replace the `<ion-header>` in `src/pages/home/home.html` with the HTML below.